jon32446/azure-k8s-helm-kafka-experiment/README.md

     cd containers\uwsgi-server
     python server.py

-Or run the app through uWSGI, with NGINX as the reverse proxy.
+Or run the app using Kubernetes, with uWSGI as the app server and NGINX as the reverse proxy.

-1. Start containers\nginx-alpine\run.cmd
-2. Start containers\uwsgi-server\run.cmd
+    kubectl apply -f kubernetes.yaml

+# Smoke Testing

+Run one of the following curl commands (Kubernetes):

+    curl localhost:30001
+    curl localhost:30001/time

+Run one of the following curl commands (Flask dev):

+    curl localhost:5000
+    curl localhost:5000/time